johnnyxmas/nxbrew-dl/docs/intro.rst

 .. image:: https://img.shields.io/badge/license-GNUv3-blue.svg?label=License&style=flat-square

 NXBrew-dl is intended to be an easy-to-user interface to download ROMs, DLC and update files for NSP.
 It does so via a GUI interface, allowing users to download items in bulk and keeping things up-to-date.
+NXBrew-dl connects to JDownloader to allow for easy download/extraction from multiple sites.

-As of now, this is in extremely early development, and only currently acts as an interactive browser for the ROM list on NXBrew.
-Downloads do not yet work!
+As of now, this is in extremely early development.
+It will parse and download many ROMs, but be aware that currently if multiple regions exist, it will only download the US release.
+This will be upgrade in a future release.

 For details on installation, see :doc:`installation <installation>`.